vegaprotocol/documentation/versioned_docs/version-v0.77/tutorials/proposals/referral-program-proposal.md

 </Tabs>

 ## Voting
 All proposals are voted on by the community.

-Building support is down to you.
-Share your proposal in the [_Governance_ section ↗](https://community.vega.xyz/c/governance) on the Vega community forum.
-You may also wish to share on [Discord ↗](https://vega.xyz/discord).

-To vote, community members need, at a minimum, the larger of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.referralProgram.minVoterBalance" formatter="governanceToken" suffix="tokens" hideName={true} /> or <NetworkParameter frontMatter={frontMatter} formatter="governanceToken" param="spam.protection.voting.min.tokens" suffix="tokens" hideName={true} /> associated to their Vega key.
+To vote, community members need, at a minimum, the larger of the values of the network parameters <NetworkParameter frontMatter={frontMatter} param="governance.proposal.referralProgram.minVoterBalance" /> or <NetworkParameter frontMatter={frontMatter} param="spam.protection.voting.min.tokens" /> associated to their Vega key.

-Your proposal will need [participation](../../concepts/governance/lifecycle.md#how-the-outcome-is-calculated) of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.referralProgram.requiredParticipation" formatter="percent" hideName={true} /> and a majority of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.referralProgram.requiredMajority" formatter="percent" hideName={true} />, so having community support is essential.
+Your proposal will need [participation](../../concepts/governance/lifecycle.md#how-the-outcome-is-calculated) of the value of the network parameter <NetworkParameter frontMatter={frontMatter} param="governance.proposal.referralProgram.requiredParticipation" /> and a majority of the value of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.referralProgram.requiredMajority" />.

-Proposers who invite feedback, engage with comments, and make revisions to meet the needs of the community are more likely to be successful.

 ## Enactment
 If successful, the program changes will go live in the epoch following the time you specify in the `enactmentTimestamp` field.